Keep your creditors from grabbing your hard earned assets with an asset protected Limited Liability Company.

-The first Limited Liability Companies ( LLCs) were set up in Wyoming in the 1970’s.
-The goal was to set up a business structure that had the benefits of a corporation (limited liability) without the downside of double taxation.
+The first Limited Liability Companies (LLCs) were set up in Wyoming in the 1970s.
+The goal was to set up a business structure that combined the pass-through taxation of a partnership with the limited liability of a corporation.

 Why use a Limited Liability Company?

 A Limited Liability Company is used because it is a highly effective way to move assets out of your name and into a tax neutral, asset protected entity.
 A judgment against you is not valid against a Limited Liability Company and the assets it holds.
 Properly set up with our asset-protected LLC and operating agreement, a creditor will have a very difficult time trying to break through to the underlying assets.

 Limited Liability Companies are now used in every state and can provide extensive asset protection benefits.
 Most asset protection attorneys and accountants now recommend them.
 Some foreign countries now use them also, such as the Cook Islands, Nevis and Samoa.